mcpride/servicefabric-vault-integration/README.md

 ### The challenge: Use vault with Service Fabric's HA features

-This project provides a Service Fabric stateful service with one named partition, which configures, starts and stops the vault tool as an external process.
+This project provides a Service Fabric stateful service with one named partition, which configures, starts, stops and monitors the vault tool as an external process.
 It also provides a partial AWS S3 web interface, which will be configured as vaults storage stanza.
 The service then stores the received encrypted values from vault into Service Fabric's reliable dictionaries and also handles queries and deletions over it.

 ## ToDos